paperduck/shiritori/README.txt

 * When the game starts, you specify the number of letters to match.
 * This adaptation is case-sensitive.
 * Whitespace counts as normal text.
 You can match on spaces.
+* Words are not checked for validity.
+You can type nonsense if you want, as long as the characters match.

 -------------------------------------------------------------------------------
 How to Build and Run the Application